bbusse/obch/README.md

 ## TODOs / Notes
 gtfso-import needs the database secret for import
-Vulnerability scanning in github action with https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning
-Add monitoring target to kube-prometheus-stack
+Add monitoring target for gtfs/vbb to prometheus
 Define strategy for version updates
 Consider SOPS for secret management
 Terraform has minikube and flux providers